- What is an " income withholding order " for child support?

 - Can I handle all child support payments I deduct from my employee's paychecks the same way?

 You can send all child support payments you withhold to DOR if DOR sent you an income withholding order for the employee.
 If DOR has not sent you an income withholding order, but the employee or Massachusetts court sent you the order, you can send the payment to DOR if you provide a copy of the income withholding order and the name, Social Security numbers and addresses of the employee and the parent to receive the support.
-If you receive a withholding order from another state, you must honor that order and send the amount withheld to the other state's child support payment processing center whose address on the income withholding order.
+If you receive a withholding order from another state, you must honor that order and send the amount withheld to the other state's child support payment processing center whose address appears on the income withholding order.

 - What information do I need to provide to send child support payments through DOR?